 (issued by UNDP BMS/OFM)

-This note provides additional guidance to UNDP offices to ensure that the records and information (for outputs funded by the MPTFO and implemented by UNDP country offices), is maintained correctly and enable the accurate financial reporting back to the MPTFO which eventually appears on the at http://mdtf.undp.org/.
+This note provides additional guidance to UNDP offices to ensure that the records and information (for outputs (i.e., Work Breakdown Structure (WBS)/Task Level 1 in Quantum) funded by the MPTFO and implemented by UNDP country offices), is maintained correctly and enable the accurate financial reporting back to the MPTFO which eventually appears on the MPTFO Gateway.
 Also explained in this note are the steps, appropriate corrections and remedial measures that the offices may need to take in various situations.

 General information: